February

 Sunday 7th February

-Prizes for good attendance at the Parish Church Sunday School were handed out by Mr Hamilton, rector of Langholm Academy.
+Prizes for good attendance at the Parish Church Sunday School were handed out by Robert Hamilton, rector of Langholm Academy.

 Tuesday 9th February

 David Anderson, a shepherd from the Ewes valley, gave a talk to the Townhead Literary Society on ‘William Knox, the Sacred Poet, and His Poetry’.
 Knox (1789-1825) wrote one of Abraham Lincoln’s most cherished poems, Mortality (O, Why Should the Spirit of Mortal be Proud?).
-He made an unsuccessful attempt at farming at Wrae, near Langholm, and was a frequent visitor to Archibald Scott, a banker who lived at Clinthead, later Major Edward Bell‘s home.
+Knox made an unsuccessful attempt at farming at Wrae, near Langholm, and frequently visited Archibald Scott, a banker who lived at Clinthead, now the home of Major Edward Bell.

 Wednesday 10th February